OscarNgombo/OscarNgombo/README.md

 ## 👯 I’m looking to collaborate on
 - Flutter projects
-- Full stack development using Django | Java and Angular | React
+- Full-stack development using Django | Java, and Flutter for mobile | React
 - Data Science Projects

 ## 🤔 I’m looking for help with